hack101/lesson5/README.md

 ## Our own JSON-enabled server

-A package is provided in the git repo with the server code.
-I'll develop a feature on top of it live, but after the tutorial you're strongly suggested to develop the same features yourself.
+The flask-package directory in the git repo has the code of an app that consumes and serves JSON.
+I'll develop a feature on top of it live and you may not have time to implement these features on your computer right now, but after the tutorial you're strongly suggested to develop the same features yourself.
 If you encounter any difficulties, post in Hack 101 hackers :)

 The server serves index.html, which is the same jsdemo.html page with an additional name input field.